Audit Trail Meaning

-Different users use it in a different way depending on the requirements.
-Major advantages of this trail are enunciated below:
+Different users use it differently, depending on the requirements.
+Below are the significant advantages of this trail:

 - Accountability: It sets accountability in terms of the actions of users.
-This prevents the introduction of improper information or unauthorized access to information.
-Further, each and every action of the user is recorded which helps in tracing who has performed what changes/modifications in the system.
+It prevents the introduction of improper information or unauthorized access to information.
+Further, every action of the user is recorded, which helps in tracing respective changes/modifications in the system.

-- Reconstruction of Events: The entire information can be revived and the basic details related to an event of who, when, and what can be traced.
-This helps in the detection of source problems and rectification of the same so that future occurrences can be prevented.
+- Reconstruction of Events: It can revive entire information and trace the basic details related to an event of who, when, and what.
+It helps in the detection of source problems and rectification of the same to prevent future occurrences.

 - Intrusion Detection: It helps in identifying unauthorized access.
 Many regulations have made it mandatory for maintaining data confidentiality.
-This extends to the protection of intellectual property, financial records, personal information, etc.
+It extends to the protection of intellectual property, financial records, personal information, etc.

 - Prevent fraud- When proper records are maintained, it is easy to detect inconsistency.
-Also, since the users know that transactions are recorded and can be traced, it is likely that they wouldn’t attempt such activity.
+Also, since the users know that transactions are recorded and traceable, likely, they wouldn’t attempt such activity.

-- Identification and correction of errors- It provides comprehensive and readily available information that can be examined easily to find out mistakes if any.
-Since it tracks everything, the mistake can be corrected at once and saves the time of multiple people fixing the mistake multiple times.
+- Identification and correction of errors- It provides comprehensive and readily available information that can be examined easily to find out mistakes, if any.
+Since it tracks everything, the mistake can be corrected at once and saves the time of multiple people fixing the error numerous times.

-- Adherence to regulatory standards- To adhere to the regulatory standard, it’s important to maintain an audit trail.
+- Adherence to regulatory standards- To adhere to the regulatory standard, it’s crucial to maintain an audit trail.
 It helps in understanding the substance of transactions as and when required for legal purposes.

 - Challenge in maintaining audit trail including location used for access and storage

-- The data logs can be heavy which leads to an increase in storage cost.
+- The data logs can be heavy, which leads to an increase in storage costs.

 - It sometimes gets difficult to strike a balance between data protection and operational performance.